Carl Froch: Froch vs. Ward

-IBF super middleweight champion
+IBF super-middleweight champion

 Froch vs. Bute

 The IBF officially enforced Carl Froch as Lucian Bute's number one mandatory challenger.
 The fight, billed as "No Easy Way Out", took place on 26 May 2012 in Froch's hometown of Nottingham.
 Despite being the underdog with bookmakers, critics and fans around the world, Froch dominated Bute throughout the fight to become the new IBF super-middleweight champion via TKO in round five, making Froch a three-time world champion.

+Froch vs. Mack

 After the Bute fight and acquiring the IBF title, Froch defeated Yusaf Mack via knockout.
 The British website BoxRec named Froch the "Fighter of the Year" in the end of 2012.

-Unified super middleweight champion
+WBA (Regular) and WBC super-middleweight champion

 Froch vs. Kessler II

-On 26 May 2013 (the match was scheduled for 25 May, but started after midnight BST), Froch faced WBA champion Kessler in a rematch of their fight in 2010.
+On 26 May 2013 (the match was scheduled for 25 May, but started after midnight BST), Froch faced WBA (Regular) champion Kessler in a rematch of their fight in 2010.
 This time it was Froch that was victorious via unanimous decision at The O2 Arena in London, with the judges scoring the bout 118–110, 116–112, and 115–113.

 Froch vs. Groves

-The IBF installed George Groves as Froch's mandatory challenger, their bout taking place on 23 November at the Phones4u Arena in Manchester, with Froch's WBA and IBF super-middleweight titles on the line.
+The IBF installed George Groves as Froch's mandatory challenger, their bout taking place on 23 November at the Phones4u Arena in Manchester, with Froch's WBA (Regular) and IBF super-middleweight titles on the line.
 Despite being floored for only the second time in his career by a left hook right hand from Groves in the first round, Froch retained his titles with a TKO victory in round nine.
 There was significant controversy as many observers felt that referee Howard Foster stepped in to end the contest prematurely.
 The three scoring judges had scored Groves ahead of Froch before Groves was shaken by some powerful Froch blows in the ninth.
 The controversial ending prompted a widespread demand for a rematch to be fought between the two.

 On 24 January 2014, the IBF ordered a rematch between Froch and Groves, giving Froch 90 days to fight Groves or relinquish his IBF title.